 Note: The Sexual Harassment Complaint Procedures on this page apply to conduct between faculty, staff, students and guests at the University.
-The policy that governs conduct between students is the University Student Sexual Harassment and Violence Policy, and it can be found at http://supportandsafety.colostate.edu/sexual-harassment.
+Information regarding conduct between students can be found at http://supportandsafety.colostate.edu/sexual-harassment.
 More information about the policy on student-to-student sexual harassment and sexual violence can be found at OEO’s Title IX webpage: //oeo.colostate.edu/title-ix-sexual-assault-sexual-violence-sexual-harassment/.

 Colorado State University strives to create and maintain a work and study environment that is fair, humane, and responsible so that each member of the University community is treated with dignity and rewarded for such relevant considerations as ability and performance.
 Abusive treatment of individuals on a personal or stereotyped basis is contrary to the concepts of academic freedom and equal opportunity.
 Sexual harassment is one form of such abuse and cannot be tolerated.